What knot do you tie? It’s a question that seems to come up off the water more than on it. This is odd because knots tie anglers to bass.

-Regardless of which knot you tie, there are some general approaches to keep in mind.
+Regardless of which knot you tie, there are some general approaches to remember.
 These ensure your knot stays tight and doesn’t weaken the line.

 Moisten the knot with a bit of saliva before pulling it tight.
-That eliminates friction, which can create heat that damages the line, while pulling it snug.
+That eliminates friction, creating heat that damages the line while pulling it snugly.
 Dry line also can dig into itself, especially if you’re tying a monofilament or fluorocarbon leader to braid.

 Tighten knots with a smooth pull.
 There’s no need for a sharp tug afterward.
 Once you pull it tight, it’s tight.

 If drawn down properly, a knot won’t give out.
-When you break a lure off, and you see that little curled section of line at the end, it’s more than likely that the knot came untied rather than broke.
-Most times the line breaks from wear and tear within the first foot or so of the knot.
-So when you retie, you actually are removing that section of line rather than creating a stronger knot.
+When you break a lure off and see that little curled section of line at the end, it’s more than likely that the knot came untied rather than broke.
+The line usually breaks from wear and tear within the first foot or so of the knot.
+So when you retie, you are removing that line section rather than creating a stronger knot.

 Pay attention to where the knot sits on a lure’s split ring.
-Position it 180-degrees from the opening.
-The wire’s ends are sharp enough to cut line.
+Position it 180 degrees from the opening.
+The wire’s ends are sharp enough to cut the line.

 Don’t skimp on the tag end.
 More length makes all knots easier to tie.
-Yes, you might waste more when you cut off the longer tag or tags, but wrapping short sections will test your patience.
+You might waste more when you cut off the longer tag or tags, but wrapping short sections will test your patience.

 Like most things in life, perfect knots come from practice.
 A shoelace or the string from a hoodie and a large split ring, such as the ones used for keys, are perfect for learning.
-The larger diameter string is easier to handle in fingers that haven’t learned what to do.
-Pull the knot snug, so you know you tied it correctly, but not so tight that you can’t untie it.
-It’s a good activity to do while watching TV or waiting for the ice to melt, if it’s freezing where you live.
+The larger diameter string is easier to handle for fingers that haven’t learned what to do.
+Pull the knot snug so you know you tied it correctly, but not so tight that you can’t untie it.
+It’s an excellent activity while watching TV or waiting for the ice to melt if it’s freezing where you live.